Harris Academy Chafford Hundred: History

 In June 2000, with a budget of £10 million and under the direction of Thurrock Council as part of the Building Schools for the Future programme, work began on the site for Chafford Hundred Campus Secondary School and Chafford Hundred Primary School.
 A month later the then-secretary of state for education and skills, Estelle Morris, attended its groundbreaking event as its host.
 During the event she compared the future schools to Stantonbury Campus and Countesthorpe Community College, stating that they "would be the Stantonbury or Countesthorpe of 2001."
-The Chafford Hundred schools' headteachers, Alison Banks and Catherin Finn, were appointed in September 2000.
 Both schools opened on 1 September 2001, after which the headteachers began to cooperate with the intention to merge both schools by 2004.
 They shared the same site and operated de facto as a unified all-through school under the name Chafford Hundred Campus Schools.
 They shared teachers, the same system of governance and a senior leadership team.
-Alison Banks and Catherine Finn became co-headteachers, presiding over the secondary and primary school respectively.
-They acted as each other's deputy in these schools.
-Finn left in 2002 but Banks remained and continued to serve with two more co-heads.

-Banks visualised a "school for the future" that would be the centre of the new Chafford Hundred settlement, and utilised the schools' modern site and unestablished history to work towards this goal.
-She modified the secondary school's curriculum to follow a framework for the 21st century set by the Royal Society of Arts, calling for the abolition of school subjects and the transition from an "information-led" curriculum to a "competence-led" one.
-Other measures included a unified faculty for all staff regardless of their specialist year group or would-be subject department, no house system (which was present in most other English schools), individual tuition for pupils and a wireless laptop for every pupil.

 In 2003 the primary and secondary schools officially federated and began to share the same board of governors.
 The secondary school had its first evaluation by government education inspectorate Ofsted in May.
 It was found to have secured a "satisfactory" grade, meaning that it had underachieved.
 The primary school had already been inspected and was also found to be satisfactory.
-Headteacher Alison Banks left in 2004, later founding Westminster Academy and becoming its headteacher.
-She was succeeded by Christopher Tomlinson, who was the secondary school's first headteacher after it separated from the primary school and reopened in 2005.
 By 2006 the school was named Chafford Hundred Campus School and had become a specialist Business and Enterprise College.